andreydro/ruby-practice/README.md

-Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly and trying tasks from other resources
+Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly

++ trying tasks from other resources

 + versus app